 The Flowset app uses app requirements to create various Ticket Fields, Targets and Triggers.
 These are used by the app to communicate and record details about the workflow that is running on a ticket.

 [Flowset] Data - This text custom field is populated by the Flowset app to instruct the server how to process the workflow for this ticket.
-The field will be hidden in the agent interface, but it is vital that the field is present on any Ticket Form (Zendesk Enterprise) where you wish to be able to run workflows.
+The field will be hidden in the agent interface, but it is vital that the field is present on any Ticket Form (Please check your Zendesk plan to see if you have Ticket Forms available) where you wish to be able to run workflows.

 [Flowset] Case Type - This custom drop down has 2 values (Top, Sub).
 When a workflow is running on a ticket, it indicates whether this is the top level workflow or a sub workflow (for example on split activity tickets).